AbduldevLab/MSc_Thesis_ML_AI/README.md

 This repository contains a structured LaTeX folder designed for writing academic theses, dissertations, or reports.
 It includes a modular setup with separate files for chapters, bibliography, and formatting, making it easy to manage large documents.

 ## 📁 Folder Structure
+Open `Thesis.pdf` after compilation to preview the formatted document.

 ### 🛠️ Requirements (Local Setup)